yurybikuzin/least_8/README.md

 ## Summary

-Thus, we managed to speed up the work of the algorithm for finding the 8 smallest values by 20 times
+Thus, we managed to speed up the work of the **naive** implementation for finding the 8 smallest values by 20 times